dendronhq/dendron-docs/vault/rfc.42-self-contained-vaults.md

 sync: noCommit # optional, overrides the global synchronization setting.
 Applies to all transitive dependencies.
 publishedAt: "https://example.com" # optional, used for URLs generated during publishing and Copy Note Link.
 Applies to all transitive dependencies.
 readOnly: false # optional, see read-only vaults section above.
 Applies to all transitive dependencies.
+noClone: false # optional, see no clone section above.
+Applies to all transitive dependencies.
 ```

 ## Example